Fish Pedicure – Benefits and Safety Concerns

 Peta warns against the cruelty involved in fish pedicures.
 The fishes are severely starved so that they feed on dead skin from human feet.
 So, the practice is banned in many states worldwide.

-A fish pedicure is a unique beauty treatment that involves immersing the feet in a water basin containing Garra rufa, a Middle Eastern fish.
-This aquatic therapy gives you much needed foot care that softens and smooths your feet.
+A fish pedicure involves immersing the feet in a water basin containing Garra rufa, a Middle Eastern fish.
+A fish pedicure helps soften and smooth your feet.
 In addition, it may aid in the reduction of spots, calluses, and warts, as well as relieve eczema and psoriasis.
 However, there are serious safety concerns, such as the risk of infection and a lack of cleanliness.
-Furthermore, fish pedicure is prohibited in several parts of the world, including Texas, New York, California, and New Jersey, due to ethical issues.
+Furthermore, fish spa is prohibited in several parts of the world, including Texas, New York, California, and New Jersey, due to ethical issues.
+We suggest you explore how to do foot spas at home, as they are far more hygienic than a fish pedicure.

 Frequently Asked Questions